-Guge Kingdom ruins
+Guge Kingdom ruins Tibet

-The Guge Kingdom is famous for its murals, sculptures and stone inscriptions, which are attached to the surviving structures.
-Among them, murals from White Palace, Red Palace, Yamantaka Chapel, Tara Chapel and Mandala Chapel are preserved in good condition, although they are hundreds of years old.
-The themes of the murals include mainly stories of Buddha, Sakyamuni, Songtsen Gampo, kings of Guge and their ministers.
+The Guge Kingdom is famous for its murals, sculptures, and stone inscriptions, which are attached to the surviving structures.
+Among them, murals from White Palace, Red Palace, Yamantaka Chapel, Tara Chapel, and Mandala Chapel are preserved in good condition, although they are hundreds of years old.
+The themes of the murals include mainly stories of Buddha, Sakyamuni, Songtsen Gampo, kings of Guge, and their ministers.
 A chapel on the summit of the hill houses a mural depicting male and female Buddhas bringing the Tantric cultivation (civilization) together, while the lower part displays purgatory with naked, enchanting Dakins flanking each side.
 The artistic and aesthetic value of Guge murals is deemed comparable with that of Mogao Caves.

 The wall of Guge is actually a library of stone inscriptions, which are equally impressive as its murals.
 Mani stones are scattered around.
 Most sculptures of the Guge style are gold and silver Buddha.

 Around the ruins are weapons of the Guge people and mummies, which are probably Guge soldiers, the only traces of the once glorious kingdom.

 - The admission of Guge Kingdom ruins is 200 CNY/Per Person, it’s a set price which also includes Tholing Monastery and Tsaparang.

 - The opening time is 08:00 am to 19:00 pm.

 - From the end of May to the beginning of October is the best time to travel to Guge.
 In this period, the sunrise is around 07:40-8:00 am, and the sunset time will be around 20:30 pm.